History of AC Milan: 1910–1949

-In 1916, Milan won the Federal Cup, a national trophy which had replaced the Italian league, suspended because of World War I. This cup was never recognized as an Italian title.
-In the following two seasons Milan won the most important tournaments in place during the war at a regional level (the national championship was still suspended): the Coppa Lombarda in 1917 and the Coppa Mauro in 1918, in this case after beating Inter in the decisive match with a historic 8-1 score.
+In 1916, Milan won the Federal Cup, a national trophy that had replaced the Italian league, suspended because of World War I. This cup was never recognized as an Italian title.
+In the following two seasons, Milan won the most important tournaments in place during the war at a regional level (the national championship was still suspended): the Coppa Lombarda in 1917 and the Coppa Mauro in 1918, in this case after beating Inter in the decisive match with a historic 8-1 score.

 In 1919, the team changed its name to Milan Football Club.
-After their first triumphs, Milan was unable to continue with their former high-level success, obtaining only a number of half-table placements, even if always playing in the top Italian division.
+After their first triumphs, Milan could not continue with their former high-level success, obtaining only a number of half-table placements, even if always playing in the top Italian division.

-Two of the most important players in this decade were the Belgian forward Louis Van Hege, who scored 97 goals in 88 official matches, and the defender Renzo De Vecchi, nicknamed il figlio di Dio (the son of God).
+Two of the most critical players in this decade were the Belgian forward Louis Van Hege, who scored 97 goals in 88 official matches, and the defender Renzo De Vecchi, nicknamed il figlio di Dio (the son of God).

-Between the two World Wars, despite always remaining in the first division, Milan never went beyond the third place, achieved in 1937-38 and 1940-41.
+Between the two World Wars, despite always remaining in the first division, Milan never went beyond the third place, which was achieved in 1937-38 and 1940-41.
 In 1924 Vittorio Pozzo, who won the World Cup in 1934 and 1938 as coach of the Italy national team, was hired as manager of the club.
 However, results were not positive, and after two seasons he was sacked.

-In 1926, chairman Piero Pirelli had a new stadium build exclusively for Milan to play in.
+In 1926, chairman Piero Pirelli built a new stadium exclusively for Milan to play in.
 The San Siro became the only home of Milan from that moment onwards.
 The stadium was inaugurated with a derby against Inter, won with a 6-3 final score.
 Among the Rossoneri's scorers of that day was Giuseppe Santagostino, one of the most relevant players of the club in the 1920s: he scored 103 goals in 233 appearances.

 The 1930s marked Milan's debut in international competitions, with the participation to the 1938 Mitropa Cup.
 Between 1935 and 1939 Milan reached four consecutive Coppa Italia semifinals, with as many eliminations.

-The most important player of the decade was Aldo Boffi, who was three times top scorer of the Serie A (in 1938-39, 1939–40 and 1941–42) and who scored a total of 136 goals for Milan, which make him the 5th all-time top scorer of the club.
+The most important player of the decade was Aldo Boffi, who was three times top scorer of the Serie A (in 1938-39, 1939–40 and 1941–42) and who scored a total of 136 goals for Milan, which made him the 5th all-time top scorer of the club.

 In 1939, the fascist regime imposed a new italianized name, Associazione Calcio Milano, for the team.
-However, that name was partly abandoned after World War II, but maintaining the initial part: the team was called Associazione Calcio Milan, which remains the club's current official name.
+However, that name was partly abandoned after World War II, but the initial part was maintained: the team was called Associazione Calcio Milan, which remains the club's current official name.